phonedeveloper/TinyTask/README.md

 }
 ```

-2. Create the TinyTask, and tell it what task will be run:
+2. Name the TinyTask, and tell it what task it will run.
+Here we create a TinyTask named "blink" that will call blinkTask() above:

 ```
 TinyTask blink(blinkTask);